Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Does the solution support high availability?

 Yes, all components can be deployed in way to support HA for the entire platform?
+Load-Balancing is done internally, so no load balancers are required.

 ### Can I use the Filebeat version shipped with the API-Gateway?